amanusk/s-tui/README.md

 Thanks to @DonOregano

 ## Build
-If would like to make changes to s-tui, you can test your work by running s\_tui.py.
+If you would like to make changes to s-tui, you can test your work by running s\_tui.py.
 Clone
 ```
 git clone https://github.com/amanusk/s-tui.git